microsoft/vstest-docs/docs/report.md

 ```
 /logger:console[;verbosity=<Defaults to "minimal">]

-Argument "verbosity" define the verbosity level of cosnole logger.
+Argument "verbosity" define the verbosity level of console logger.
 Allowed values for verbosity are "quiet", "minimal" and "normal".
 ```

 #### Example